Do I Stutter or Mumble?

 - Listeners can hear the speaker, but are not able to get a fluent understanding of what is being said due to repeated sounds/words/phrases, etc.

-Ways to overcome mumbling are discussed in this video.
+Ways to overcome mumbling and stuttering are discussed in these videos.

 Networkedblogs link: http://networkedblogs.com/OKorv